How to Job Search While You're Pregnant

 Don’t Let Your Bump Get in the Way of a Successful Job Hunt

 Being pregnant can be hard.
 Job searching can be, too.
-Combining the two makes for a uniquely challenging task.
+Combining the two is uniquely challenging.
 A pregnant job hunter may wonder if she should share the news with interviewers—and when.
 Simple tasks like finding an appropriate interview outfit can require hours instead of minutes, and meeting times may need to be coordinated around pregnancy symptoms.

 Tips for Getting a Job When You’re Pregnant